 10. Select Committee comments

 10.1.
-Each of the Select Committees will be considering their own terms of reference at their first meetings between 29th and 31st May.
+The Select Committees have considered their own terms of reference at their first meetings between 29th and 31st May.
+Any comments from those meetings will be shared with the Scrutiny Committee at the meeting.

 11. Recommendation